Teaching

 course description

-• Undergraduate: Navigate the fundamentals of international diplomacy in this undergraduate course, exploring institutions and negotiations in Eurasia and Africa through case studies and simulations.
+• Undergraduate: Navigate the fundamentals of international energy diplomacy in this undergraduate course, examining how states, institutions, and non-state actors negotiate energy access, transit, and cooperation.

-• Graduate: Critically interrogate diplomacy as a tool of global governance in this graduate course, analysing strategic practices and institutions in Eurasia and Africa through seminars and simulations.
+• Graduate: Critically interrogate energy diplomacy as a tool of global governance in this graduate-level course, analysing strategic practices, institutional frameworks, and power dynamics shaping energy relations in Eurasia and Africa.

 course description